-Medical Laboratory Technology education programs in Canada are accredited by the Canadian Medical Association (CMA).
+Medical Laboratory Technology education programs in Canada are accredited by the Accreditation Canada (AC).
 Any individual applying from non-accredited programs from around the world are required to undergo a prior learning assessment (PLA) process to determine the comparability of their education to the CSMLS competency profiles.
 The PLA program reviews your education, training and work experience to determine if they are equivalent to the national competency profile.

 Over 80% of all applicants have gaps in their education that must be filled.
 For some applicants, this process can take several years to complete.